mianbreton/pysco/README.md

 where _theory_ and _N_ are user inputs.

 The ascii file contains three columns: $k$ [$h$/Mpc], $P(k)$ [Mpc/$h$]$^3$, N_modes

+Additionally, the file header contains the scale factor, the box length and number of particles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>